gloriapul/61040-portfolio/assignments/pset2.md

 >> require the word/phrase is not in the used set of Strings and the word(s) are in the dictionary\
 >> effect returns a nonce that is not already used by this context

+## Exercise 2

+### 1. In the first sync (called generate), the Request.shortenUrl action in the when clause includes the shortUrlBase argument but not the targetUrl argument.
+In the second sync (called register) both appear.
+Why is this?

+This is due to the fact that the generate is just for generating alone.
+Even if the targetUrl is not provided, it should still be able to generate a nonce for a shortenUrl.
+The register is what takes care of creating the mapping between the shortened url and the target url.
+It creates a proper separation between the syncs and breaks down each step.

+### 2. The convention that allows names to be omitted when argument or result names are the same as their variable names is convenient and allows for a more succinct specification.
+Why isn’t this convention used in every case?

+### 3. Why is the request action included in the first two syncs but not the third one?

+### 4. Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
+How would you change the synchronizations to implement this?

+### 5. These synchronizations are not complete; in particular, they don’t do anything when a resource expires.
+Write a sync for this case, using appropriate actions from the ExpiringResource and URLShortening concepts.